21 Jul 2020

-If you’re considering a career in the fitness industry, chances are “gym instructor” and “personal trainer” are terms you’ve encountered countless times already.
-But are the two jobs interchangeable?
+If you’re considering a career in the fitness industry, chances are that “Gym Instructor” (also called “Fitness Instructor”) and “Personal Trainer” are terms you’ve encountered countless times already.

-Join us as we explore the difference between gym instructors and personal trainers.
+Join us as we explore the difference between Gym Instructors and Personal Trainers.

-A gym instructor’s daily responsibilities typically include:
+A Gym Instructor’s daily responsibilities typically include:

 Customer service for gym members